omeka/omeka-s-enduser/docs/modules/facetedbrowse.md

 Once you have selected a facet type, you will be able to configure the facet to operate with the properties that use a numeric data type.

-In the public view, the faceting will be controlled through a dropdown menu
+In the public view, the faceting will be controlled through a dropdown menu.

 ![Public Faceted Browse page with radio button selects for a list of Status values and a "Birth Data Before" dropdown menu in the left column.
 In the right column is a table of items with information for Title, Location, and Spouse](../modules/modulesfiles/FacetedBrowse-DatesPublic.png)